redfieldchristabel/laravel-dockerize/README.md

 - **Kong Setup**: Uses Kong as an API gateway, proxying to Nginx.
 Configure `kong.yml` for authentication or rate-limiting.
 - Use `.env.production` for settings (e.g., `APP_ENV=production`, `DB_HOST=mysql`).
 - Mount only `/var/www/vendor` and `/var/www/public` for security.
-- Healthchecks ensure service reliability, with logs unified to stdout.
+- Healthchecks ensure reliability, with logs unified to stdout.

 ## Support and Contributions 🤝